akiomiyao/ped/README.md

-Column 7: Number of reads in the control sort_uniq file with target type polymorphism Column 8: Number of reads in the target sort_uniq file with control type polymorphism Column 9: Number of reads in the target sort_uniq file with target type polymorphism Column 10: Genotype (M: homozygous, H: heterozygous, _: reference type) Following columns will be appeared in the primer file.
+Column 7: Number of reads in the control sort_uniq file with target type polymorphism Column 8: Number of reads in the target sort_uniq file with control type polymorphism Column 9: Number of reads in the target sort_uniq file with target type polymorphism Column 10: Genotype (M: homozygous, H: heterozygous, R: reference type) Following columns will be appeared in the primer file.
 Column 11: Left primer sequence
 Column 12: Right primer sequence